How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Experiments and Results

 {

 }

-This statistically significant improvement ($p{=}0.35\%$) shows that the sine activation is the primary contributor to the performance gains previously attributed to FAN.
-Figure \ref{nv21_graph} illustrates the average evolution of the performance metrics over the 10 training epochs, aggregated across all 100 runs.
-The model using (ReLU, sin, 6:2) converges more quickly and consistently outperforms the pure-ReLU model throughout training.
+This highly significant improvement ($p{<}0.001$) shows that the sine activation is the primary contributor to the performance gains previously attributed to FAN.
+Figure \ref{nv21_graph} illustrates the average evolution of the performance metrics over the 6 training epochs, aggregated across all 100 runs.
+The model using DAL converges more quickly and consistently outperforms the pure-ReLU model throughout training.

+While Keras and TensorFlow utilize Glorot (Xavier) Uniform as the default initialization, we extended our experiments to include He (Kaiming) Normal and Uniform distributions.
+In all cases, the DAL architecture demonstrated superior convergence rates compared to the ReLU-only baseline, regardless of the initialization policy employed.